codeship/ci-guide/part5.md

 ## cacheing

 Next up, let's take a look at cacheing.
-When you use cacheing, we'll do an invisible push to your repo with a special tag letting us know that this image is for us to reuse.
+When you use cacheing, we'll push your image out to a private, secure S3 bucket with access credentials unique to your project.
 Then, on your next build, we'll quickly check your Dockerfile to see if anything has changed.
 If nothing has changed - meaning, if building the Dockerfile would result in the exact same image as last time - we'll reuse the cached image.
 This is a layer by layer cache, so we'll reuse as much of the image as we can before rebuilding the rest of the image once we encounter a change.

 Let's open up our **Codeship-services.yml** file and make a change to enable cacheing.